 In this stage, you enable the community to collect or compile primary data for each of the indicators identified (see Tip 8).
-If relevant, you can refer to the primary data collected during the assessment.

 - Determine the collection method that will be used to gather information for each of the organized lists above (Step 4).
 One of four methods may be used: (1) observation, (2) focus group discussions, (3) key informant interviews, or (4) surveys.
 (See Reference Sheet J for more information about these methods.) - Develop a sheet of questions (an 'instrument') to guide data collection for each method chosen.
 To record data, use whatever is appropriate in your context (for example, printed questionnaires, a hard-bound register, an audio recording device, a computerized tablet, or an App on a smartphone).